jaycode/Udacity-CM/stedi/contents/4. Using Spark in AWS/10. Create a Spark Job using Glue Studio/README.md

 - Custom SQL -> SQL Query
 - Detect PII -> Detect Sensitive Data

-> Change 4: Add the following note under the list of nodes in the **Transform** section.

-As of the time of writing, transform nodes other than the **SQL Query** node may sometimes produce inconsistent results, especially when the parent nodes have duplicates.
-We suggest using the **SQL Query** node whenever possible.

-> Change 5: Replace the content of the **Create a Spark Job with Glue Studio** section, right after the first image:
+> Change 4: Replace the content of the **Create a Spark Job with Glue Studio** section, right after the first image:

 Select either **ETL Jobs** or **Visual ETL** from the Glue Studio Menu

 ![AWS Glue Studio Menu](2-menu.png)

-> Change 6: Replace the **Privacy Filter** section with the following:
+> Change 5: Replace the **Privacy Filter** section with the following:

 ## Privacy Filter